Journeybyhenry/journeybyhenry.github.io/README.txt

-Welcome to my portfolio, do enjoy byour view around.
+Welcome to my portfolio website, do enjoy your view around.

 Do contact me if you will like to connect.